-D. Security Support
+D. Data Authentication

 Data security is one of the key requirements for IoT applications.
 However, because of the limited CPU and memory resources, constrained IoT devices have limitations on which cryptographic operations they can support.
-Nevertheless, with the help of the hash API in RIOT-OS kernel and a thirdparty micro-ecc library [10], we were able to implement two practical data signing methods: HMAC and ECDSA, both using the SHA-256 hash function.
-Our implementation uses the standard secp256r1 curve [11] for ECDSA with a signature length of 64 bytes.
-RSA signature algorithm is not supported due to its prohibitive computation cost.
+Nevertheless, with the help of the hash API in RIOT-OS kernel and a thirdparty micro-ecc library [10], we were able to implement three practical data authentication methods that can be used by IoT applications: AES-CCM [11], HMAC [12], and ECDSA [13].